Frequently Asked Questions

 How does it work?

 Renewable energy from large-scale wind and solar projects east of the Cascades will be transmitted to the eastern converter station (similar to a conventional substation) near The Dalles and converted from Alternating Current (AC) to Direct Current (DC) transmission.
-After completing its 100-mile route underground and under water, the line will connect to another converter station in the Rivergate Industrial Area in Portland and the energy will be converted to back AC for distribution to the electric grid, providing enough power for roughly 800,000 homes.
+After completing its 100-mile route underground and under water, the line will connect to another converter station in the Rivergate Industrial area in Portland and the energy will be converted back to AC for distribution to the electric grid, providing enough power for roughly 800,000 homes.

 How is the line installed?